Royuin/shopping-cart/README.md

 - Test w3 validator if main tag can be used on each page with different routes
 - Make responsive
 - Refactor to use Typescript
+- Migrate project to Vite from Create React App